Integrating With Games

 Using the Surface

-Each View has an underlying pixel buffer Surface which the Renderer paints into.
+Each View is painted to an underlying pixel buffer Surface when using the CPU renderer.

 You can get the Surface for a View via View::surface():